ericholiveira/studio/examples/README.md

 Examples
 ========

-The exampleActors folder contains all the actors used by the examples, as you will see the actors implementation is independent of the drivers.
+The exampleServices folder contains all the services used by the examples, as you will see the services implementation is independent of the framework.

-The hello-* folders contains drivers for some web development frameworks, you can pick anyone and start your study.
+The hello-* folders contains web development frameworks implementations, you can pick anyone and start your study.

 To run the examples, you can navigate to the hello-* folder and execute "node index.js" or you can navigate to project's root folder and execute "grunt example:* " (where * is the name of the web development framerwork, i.e "grunt example:express")

-Check the drivers and actors source code for comments explaining what is happening
+Check the hello-** and services source code for comments explaining what is happening